 If you're not convinced and you'd like to hear the other side of the story – check out the first in our Yarno onboarding series here.

-Liam is a Yarno content genius, fellow of the court (both the law and sporting kind) and can quote movies on demand (seriously, try him).
+Liam is a Yarno Customer Success king, fellow of the court (both the law and sporting kind) and can quote movies on demand (seriously, try him).
 He also doesn't like tea.